DanielGrin31/DigitalTraining/Cloud.md

 So when an authenticated member attempts to access a resource IAM checks the resource's policy to check wether the action is permitted.

 #### The Policy Architecture
+A Policy is a list of entries that specify the permissions someone has for a resource,it is attached to either a service-level resource like a compute-engine instance or an account-level resource like an organization,folder or project where the policy is applied to all the service-level resources it contains.

+Whenever an account tries to access a resource IAM checks the resource's policy to see if the account has the permissions to perform the specified action.
+The policy consists of metadata,audit config and bindings,those bindings specify what *identities* have which *roles* for the resources the policy is applied on.

+A role is a list of permissions such as read access to storage buckets or ability to manage Compute Engine Instances.
+An identity is an email address that can be associated with a google account,a group,a service account any more.
+there are two special identities being allUsers,this means anonymous access,no need for authentication.
+and authenticatedUsers,this refers to any users that authenticated with a google account.

+In addition to roles it is also possible to specify conditions,those are used to have more control over permssions,for example only allowing the resource to be accessed at specific times or from a specific device

 ![](./assets/images/iam_policy.png)

 #### Service Accounts
+Service accounts can be both an identity and a resource,they are a special account used by an application or a Compute Engine Instance and not a person.
+Applications use service accounts to authenticate against GCP Services in a way that does not require user interaction,it is the identity of the application.

+IAM Policies are used to specify which services and resources the application can access.
+Like user accounts it is identified by an email address which is unique to the account.

+It is also possible for a normal user to use a service account's permissions to execute an action given the correct roles,that is called **service account impersonation**.

 #### Cloud Identity
+Cloud Identity is google's Identity as a Service(IDAAS) offering,it provides a platform that manages users and groups,provides authentication and Single Sign On and ensures security using different features like Multi Factor Authentication(MFA).
+Single Sign On means the user only needs to authenticate once against GCP to access different services.
+Another important feature is Google Cloud Directory Sync which allows for synchronization between an LDAP server or Active Directory with google cloud identity.

+### Big Data Services
+Big data refers to massive amounts of data that would be too expensive to store manage and analyze using traditional database systems.
+Big data helps companies make better business decisions,gain more insight leading to increased revenue.
+A very common use case for big data is machine learning models.
+#### Big Query
+big query is a fully managed serverless data warehouse that enables scalable analysis over large amounts of data,it supports querying using SQL and holds built in machine learning capabilities.

+it allows for data ingestion, transformation, and exporting of data.
+It provides various data loading options, such as batch loading, streaming data in real-time, and integration with other Google Cloud services like Cloud Dataflow for complex data processing pipelines.
+### Messaging Services
+#### GCP Pub/Sub
+Pub/Sub is a fully managed messaging service offered by GCP to allow sending and receiving messages between independent applications.

+A publisher applications creates and send messages to a **topic**,any subscriber applications create a subscription to a topic and receives messages from it.

+a published message is retained for a subscription on a message queue until it is acknowledged by a subscriber,whenever a subscriber receives a message(either by the topic publishing it or the subscription pulling it) it sends an acknowledgement to the pub/sub server removing the published message from the queue.

+## Amazon Web Services

+### AWS Global Infrastructure
+The AWS Global Network consists of a global backbone network that interconnects AWS data centers worldwide.
+It includes a combination of privately-owned fiber-optic links, direct peering relationships with Internet Service Providers (ISPs), and partnerships with Content Delivery Networks (CDNs).

+AWS has more regions available for use than GCP and is spread across more locations.
+Additionally AWS supports local zones,those are different from availability zones(AZs). these are designed to bring the core services needed for the latency sensitive portions of your workload closer to end-users, while Availability Zones provide access to the full array of AWS services.
+It is possible to further reduce latency utilizing wavelength zones,those are zones that you can deploy your resources to and they can be accessed using devices that support 5G.
+It is possible to access all AWS Services using the AWS Management Console(in the web), the CLI or the SDK.

+### AWS Compute Services

+#### AWS IAAS(EC2)
+Identical features to GCP Compute Engine but different names
+EC2 has 3 levels of tenancy:

+- **dedicated host:** meaning you have access to the physical components of the instance and the host is the same host after every reboot until it is terminated
+- **dedicated instance:** meaning only have access to a virtualized instance but your instance still exists on the same host through reboots until it is terminated
+- **default:** your instance is virtualized and recreated in a new host after every reboot.

+#### AWS CAAS
+EKS is almost identical to GKE
+ECS which is the AWS Elastic Container Service does not use kubernetes and is also worse performance and capacity wise.
+however ECS is considered easier to use
+#### AWS PAAS
+AWS Elastic Beanstalk
+Almost Identical features to GCP App Engine but different names and has more customization options.
+#### AWS FAAS(Lambda+Fargate)
+Lambda is almost identical to Cloud functions except for names.

+AWS Fargate offers more control over networking and storage configurations, while Cloud Run is designed specifically for stateless HTTP containers and provides automatic scaling based on incoming requests.
+Fargate scales based on cpu usage.
+### AWS Database and Storage Services

+#### AWS NOSQL Databases

+##### DynamoDB
+DynamoDB is AWS's Key-Value **and** Document based database,it is considered to be the default database to use with AWS as a result of its scalability and data consistency
+##### DocumentDB
+DocumentDB is AWS's Document based database that is mongoDB compatible
+>its basically their own version of mongoDB cause legal things
+##### Amazon Keyspaces
+This is AWS's version of Apache Cassandra and it is a key/value database.

+#### AWS SQL Databases

+##### AWS RDS

+##### AWS Aurora
+#### AWS S3
+identical to Cloud Storage
+####  AWS EFS
+identical to Filestore
+#### AWS EBS
+identical to persistend disks
+### AWS Networking Services

+#### AWS VPC
+##### NACL
+These act as a firewall on the subnet level and contain both allow and deny rules.
+This is particularly useful if you want to block a specific ip address.
+##### Security Groups
+These act as a firewall at the instance level and can only contain allow rules since they implicitly deny all traffic,making it impossible to block specific ips since you would need to allow all other ips instead.
+### AWS IAM
+Just like in GCP IAM,AWS IAM manages permissions of users to access different resources,however there are some difference:

+- The Policies are applied to identities such as users,groups or roles or even to the resources themselves directly
+- Service accounts are called Roles
+- Policies can both allow and deny access
+- There are permission boundaries

+### AWS Big Data Services

+### AWS Messaging Services
+unlike GCP pubsub the messaging services for pub/sub are split into two a notification service and a queueing service

+#### AWS SQS
+It is a fully managed queueing service that enables you to decouple and scale microservices and distributed systems. used when you need messages to go through at a certain order and you want them to persist until they are read. however once a message is read it will be removed from the queue meaning the next reader will get the next message,therefore it cant be used to broadcast a message for multiple users at once
+#### AWS SNS
+It is a fully managed publish-subscribe messaging service that enables you to decouple and scale microservices and distributed systems. used when you want to broadcast messages to multiple subscribers simultaneously and deliver them in real-time.